Laptops · Resale guide

 Physical Preparation

 Thorough Cleaning: Use compressed air to clean out the keyboard and fan vents.
-Wipe the screen with a microfiber cloth and a screen-safe cleaner.
-Clean the chassis with a damp cloth (not wet!) to remove fingerprints and grime.
-A clean laptop instantly looks more appealing and can add ₹1,500-₹3,000 to its perceived value.
-Minor Fixes (If Worth It): If the battery health is below 80%, consider replacing it with a good quality third-party unit (costing ₹4,000-₹7,000).
-A fresh battery can increase the resale value by ₹7,000-₹10,000, easily covering the cost and making your laptop more attractive.
+Wipe the screen with a microfiber cloth and a screen cleaner.
+Clean the chassis with a mild disinfectant wipe.
+A clean laptop looks well-maintained and fetches a better price.
+Minor Fixes (If Worth It): If your battery health is below 80%, consider replacing it with a genuine Dell battery from an authorised service centre.
+The ₹7,500-10,000 cost will likely be recouped by the higher resale value and faster sale.
+Don’t bother with major repairs like screen replacements unless the cost is minimal.

 Documentation